5 Ways Halloween can Lead to Spiritual Growth.

 What do we usually fear the most?
 The dark—because the dark is the symbol of the unknown.
 If we can’t see it, we can’t know it, and we believe it’s something to fear.

-Going through a haunted house in the dark can be a way of looking fear in the eye and saying, “Hey, you don’t have power over me!”
+Going to a haunted house in the dark can be a way of looking fear in the eye and saying, “Hey, you don’t have power over me!”
 We can practice trusting in ourselves, believing that whatever unknown lies around the corner, we can handle it and maybe even laugh in its face.

 We can also recognize that most of what we fear is in our imagination, not in reality.
 We create scary thoughts all the time that never come true—what would happen if my car got totaled by a big rig?!
 Chances are, that will never happen.
 In taking some pause, we can choose to laugh at our catastrophizing just like we would at the skeleton that pops out of a coffin.